viki53/My-Config/Atom Editor.md

 * tool-bar
 * tool-bar-atom (Adds a toolbar that I dock on the left side with some quick access shortcuts)
-* remember-folds
+* remember-folds (Remember blocks foldings in files)
-* remember-file-positions
+* remember-file-positions (Keeps your position in a file when you re-open it)
-* auto-reveal-in-sidebar
+* auto-reveal-in-sidebar (Reveals which file is open in the sidebar)
-* synced-sidebar
+* synced-sidebar (Improves sidebar behavior)

-Improves sidebar behavior

 * minimap (Shows a map on the side with a preview of the file to navigate quickly)
+* nav-panel (Show a list of the functions/methods on the side to access them quickly)

 # Coding improvement

 * emmet (Write a CSS selector & press tab: you get the HTML automagically)
 * guess-indent (Better indenting when pasting stuff)
 * highlight-selected (Hightlights other occurrences of selected text)

+# Syntax and autocomplete

+* angularjs (Syntax highlighting for Angular templates)

 # Linters